Emjay-19/Optimizing-Sales-and-Customer-Growth-Easy-Technologies-Data-Challenge-January-2026/README.md

 - The North region shows both low customer count and low revenue, indicating potential growth opportunities

-### Actions I Recommend
+### Recommendations
 1. Customer Strategy
-- I recommend prioritizing retention of Champions and Loyal Customers through personalized offers and loyalty programs
+- Retain Champions and Loyal Customers with personalized offers and loyalty programs
-- I would also use high-value customer profiles to guide acquisition campaigns
+- Use high-value customer profiles to guide acquisition campaigns

 2. Regional Strategy
-- I suggest investigating the North region and testing targeted campaigns
+- Investigate and target campaigns in North region
 - Replicate successful West-region strategies in other regions where applicable

 3. Product Strategy
-- I would increase visibility and bundle high-demand products
+- Increase visibility and bundling of high-demand products
-- Review or discontinue low-performing products
+- Review pricing or discontinue consistently low-demand products

 4. Revenue Optimization
-- I recommend focusing on increasing Average Order Value through upselling and cross-selling
+- Focus on increasing Average Order Value through upselling and cross-selling

+### Limitations
+This analysis is based on static historical data and does not include real-time updates, marketing activity, seasonality, or cost/margin information.
+Customer attributes are limited, which restrictsdeeper segmentation, and the analysis assumes the underlying data is accurate without advanced validation checks.

+### Conclusion
+In this project, i demonstrated how Excel, Excel Power Pivot, and DAX can be used to transform raw sales, products, and customer data into actionable business insights.
+The dashboards reveal that revenue growth is strong but concentrated in high-value customers, products, and regions highlighting clear opportunities for optimization.

+**Impact:**
+This analysis provides a clear foundation for improving customer retention, optimizing product focus, addressing regional underperformance, and shifting growth strategy from volume-driven to value-driven decisions.